44million/Q/README.md

 git clone http://github.com/qRX53/Q/ ; cd Q ; mvn install mvn compile ; mvn package;
 ```

 Success!
 Now you have a copy of Q on your computer.
-Run the jarfile using
+Now, rename it from 'Q.1.0-with-dependencies.jar` to `Q.jar` Run the jarfile using
 ```
 java -jar Q.jar --run path/to/QFile.x
 ```